Sports Psychology and Performance Enhancement

-To identify and enter the "zone" more often This incorporates everything I do in the mental side of sports.
+To identify and enter the "zone" more often This incorporates everything I do on the mental side of sports.
 The overall aim is to help athletes enter the zone by developing foundational mental skills that can help athletes enter the zone more frequently.
-It is impossible to play in the zone everyday, but you can set the conditions for it to happen more often.
+It is impossible to play in the zone every day, but you can set the conditions for it to happen more often.

-I will add that sport psychology may not be appropriate for every athlete.
+I will add that sports psychology may not be appropriate for every athlete.
 Not every person who plays a sport wants to "improve performance."
-Sport psychology is probably not for recreation athletes who participate for the social component of a sport or do not spend time working on technique or fitness to improve performance.
-Young athletes whose parents want them to see a sports psychologist are not good candidate either.
-It is very important that the athlete desires to improve his or her mental game without having the motive to satisfy a parent.
-Similarly, an athlete who sees a mental game expert only to satisfy a coach is not going to fully benefit from mental training.
+Sports psychology is not for recreation athletes who participate for the social component of a sport or do not spend time working on technique or fitness to improve performance.
+Young athletes whose parents want them to see a sports psychologist are not a good candidate either.
+The athlete must desire to improve his or her mental game without having the motive to satisfy a parent.
+Similarly, an athlete who sees a mental game expert only to satisfy a coach is not going to benefit from mental training fully.

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is:

 Dr Patrick Cohn works with athletes and teams worldwide from a variety of sports backgrounds.
 As the president and founder of Peak Performance Sports (Orlando, Florida), Dr Cohn is dedicated to instilling confidence and composure and teaching effective mental game skills to help athletes, teams, and corporate professionals perform at maximum levels.